wormhole-foundation/wormhole-docs/learn/messaging/gateway.md

 Optional fees:

-- **Gateway operations** - the Gateway itself does not require gas fees to be paid by users, nor does it have token-priced metering
+- **Gateway operations** - the Gateway itself doesn't require gas fees to be paid by users, nor does it have token-priced metering
 - **Relayer fee (Gateway to Cosmos)** - there are no relayer fees charged for transferring messages from the Gateway to Cosmos chains
 - **Destination chain (Cosmos)** - IBC relayers cover costs on the destination chain within the Cosmos network